nextapps-de/mikado/README.md

 ### 1. Variant: Using Dedicated Compiler (Recommended)

-Define an HTML-like template and use double curly brackets to mark dynamic expressions which should be calculated during runtime:
+Define a HTML-like template and use double curly brackets to mark dynamic expressions which should be calculated during runtime:

 ```html
 <table>